mmamindlapally/manga-miner/README.md

-# MIMANGA
+# MANGA-MINER
-A Manga mining tool
+A terminal programme which searches for manga series and downloads your choice of chapters.

 ## Setting up
 You should be having python3, virtualenv and pip3 to use this application.